masonrobin1220-pixel/Shared-Throughline---Establishing-Precedent-for-Dynamic-Interactive-Calibration/README.md

 # Shared-Language Throughline - Establishing Precedent for Dynamic Interactive Calibration

+*Currently in development - see bottom for details.

 A drop-in system-prompt / custom-instruction for keeping an AI assistant's vocabulary calibrated to what you've actually demonstrated command of — without asking it to dumb anything down.
 Model-agnostic: works with any